GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: Abstract

 \section{Abstract}

-End-to-end (E2E) autonomous driving presents a promising approach for translating perceptual inputs directly into driving actions.
-However, prohibitive annotation costs and temporal data quality degradation hinder long-term real-world deployment.
-While combining imitation learning (IL) and reinforcement learning (RL) is a common strategy for policy improvement, conventional RL training relies on delayed, event-based rewards—policies learn only from catastrophic outcomes such as collisions, leading to premature convergence to suboptimal behaviors.
-To address these limitations, we introduce GSDrive, a framework that exploits 3D Gaussian Splatting (3DGS) for differentiable, physics-based reward shaping in E2E driving policy improvement.
-Our method incorporates a flow matching-based trajectory predictor within the 3DGS simulator, enabling multi-mode trajectory probing where candidate trajectories are rolled out to assess prospective rewards.
-This establishes a bidirectional knowledge exchange between IL and RL by grounding reward functions in physically simulated interaction signals, offering immediate dense feedback instead of sparse catastrophic events.
-Evaluated on the reconstructed nuScenes dataset, our method surpasses existing simulation-based RL driving approaches in closed-loop experiments.
-Code is available at \textit{https://github.com/ZionGo6/GSDrive}.
+End-to-end (E2E) autonomous driving aims to directly map sensory observations to driving actions, but its real-world deployment is hindered by evolving data distributions and the high cost of continual annotation.
+While combining imitation learning (IL) and reinforcement learning (RL) is a common strategy for policy improvement, conventional RL training relies on delayed, event-based rewards, where policies learn only from catastrophic outcomes such as collisions, leading to premature convergence to suboptimal behaviors.
+To address these limitations, we propose GSDrive, a framework that uses a differentiable 3D Gaussian Splatting (3DGS) environment for future-aware trajectory probing and reward shaping in E2E driving.
+GSDrive first learns a multi-mode trajectory probe via IL and then uses RL to evaluate multiple candidate futures in the 3DGS environment, converting their simulated returns into dense shaping rewards for policy optimization.
+This yields a cyclic hybrid IL–RL training loop, where IL supplies structured future priors and RL provides interactive feedback for iterative refinement.
+Evaluated on the reconstructed nuScenes dataset, our method outperforms other simulation-based RL approaches in closed-loop experiments.
+Code will be made publicly available at \href{https://github.com/ZionGo6/GSDrive}{\textit{https://github.com/ZionGo6/GSDrive}}.